dinhhn/teamlovelace/README.md

 # Mission: Predictable - Map My Risk App
-"Mission: Predictable" was a virtual Machine Learning hackathon (WWCode Data Science)
+"Mission: Predictable" was a virtual Machine Learning Hackathon (WWCode Data Science)

 The mission of this hackathon was to solve social challenges related to COVID-19 using machine learning and Amazon SageMaker.